confidential-computing/governance/terminology/common-terminology.md

 For example, there may be nested isolation boundaries in use.

-When the confidential portion of code is a portion of a larger package, such as a confidential library contained within an overall VM image, we use the proposition "with", as in a "VM with a confidential library", as opposed to a "confidential VM" which requires the entire VM image to execute inside a TEE.
+When the confidential portion of code is a portion of a larger package, such as a confidential library contained within an overall VM image, we use the preposition "with", as in a "VM with a confidential library", as opposed to a "confidential VM" which requires the entire VM image to execute inside a TEE.

 When a confidential portion of code includes multiple packages that can be installed separately, but do